 “She loved the sea.
 She liked the sharp salty smell of the air, and the vastness of the horizons bounded only by a vault of azure sky above.
 It made her feel small, but free as well.”
 George R.R.
 Martin, A Storm of Swords

-This is Synchronicity.
+This is Chaos.
 She is the lead vessel among a small fleet of sailboats owned and operated by live-aboard cruisers from around the world.
 With each new Pirate Jam a new fleet will assemble, take aboard developers, and sail from Krabi Boat Lagoon to beautiful destinations around the Andaman Sea.

 If you’ve never been on a sailboat, please read this section carefully.
 Sailing is a sport, and as with other sports there are risks involved.
 Somewhat unique to sailing is the huge impact weather and environment can have on the comfort and safety of the activity.
 Sailboats, and thus sailors, are at the mercy of the sea.